Barley vs Quinoa: Which is Better? A Complete Comparison

 |Food||Satiety Index Score|

-Unfortunately, barley or quinoa was not one of the 38 foods tested.
+Unfortunately, either of the two were not one of the 38 foods tested.
 I researched scientific studies and found a few which tested the satiety of quinoa or barley compared to rice.

 Since rice has satiety scores of 132% and 138%, we may be able to assume barley and quinoa has a higher satiety score than 138%.